sellout/sellout.github.com/_posts/2020-02-26-RIO-response.md

 ## Exception handling

-Please god, not `MonadBaseControl`.
+Agree with this -- please don't `MonadBaseControl`.

 But more generally -- why are you even using execptions? `Either` is the correct answer here.
 And this could get into a whole thing about duoids (like the relationship `Either` and `Validation` have to each other.

 ## Introducing `MonadUnliftIO`

-Nooooooooo!
+unliftio is a good library.
+I certainly use it (some parts more than others). `MonadUnliftIO` is an improvement over `MonadBaseControl`, and if I ever see the former I immediately replace it.

-Avoid `MonadCatch m => StateT s m a` problems by avoiding state stacks, not by adding more magic in the stack classes.
+However, you should avoid `MonadCatch m => StateT s m a` problems by avoiding state stacks, not by adding more magic in the stack classes.

+Sometimes, that's out of your control.
+I have found myself in situations too often where a call to a 3rd-party library gives me back an unholy stack.
+My options are to replace the library, or do the best I can to insulate the rest of my code from the stack.
+So I generally do the latter and unliftio can be very helpful there.

+But in your own code, you shouldn't build a stack like that.

 ## More concrete

 "We're not writing a generally-consumable library.
 We're writing an application." -- This is the wrong mindset.
 It forces contributors (both different teams on a corporate project and someone trying to make a PR in OSS) to have much more of the project in their head in order to make a change.
 An application should be thought of as a number of interacting libraries with a relatively thin layer that really turns it into an application.

-"We've already added a MonadUnliftIO constraint on our functions" -- but you shouldn't have.
+"We've already added a `MonadUnliftIO` constraint on our functions" -- but you shouldn't have.
 Again, those classes are just duct tape on code that should really be refactored.

 ## Should we be that general?